zjswanson/Questions-ember/README.md

 3. Design:
   See attached sketches (in project root folder) for design wireframes.
 4. Wish list:
   Planning to start with basic CRUD for both models, and a reasonably good display.
-If there's spare time and energy, add: ranking for answers, animation/dynamism to styling, custom coloring, figure out how to sort returns from the model hook.
+If there's spare time and energy, add: ranking for answers, animation/dynamism to styling, custom coloring, figure out how to sort returns from the model hook, media queries to list behavior.

 ## Prerequisites